 Pfizer is dedicated to fostering an open-door culture in which all colleagues can ask questions, raise concerns, and report potential misconduct without fear of retaliation.
-Our Open Door Policy (i.e., our whistleblower policy) encourages colleagues to present ideas, ask questions, and raise concerns.
+Our internal Open Door Policy (i.e., our whistleblower policy) encourages colleagues to present ideas, ask questions, and raise concerns.
 Retaliation against anyone who seeks advice, raises a concern, reports misconduct, or provides information in an investigation is strictly prohibited by our policy that protects whistleblowers.
 We measure colleague comfort and awareness about raising concerns, including awareness of our whistleblower policy, through the confidential enterprise Pfizer Pulse Engagement Survey sent to all colleagues annually.
 The results are used to focus our leadership communications, training, and other proactive efforts to foster our Purpose-driven culture and encourage speaking up.

-Many channels and resources exist for colleagues, contingent workers, those in our supply chain, and the public to raise questions and report concerns, including:
+Pfizer colleagues, contingent workers, those in our supply chain, and the public can ask questions and report concerns via the following channels:

 - The Compliance Helpline, a third-party operated public hotline available by phone and online, 24 hours a day, every day.
 The Compliance Helpline is available in over 30 languages.
-Employees, suppliers and other third parties are able to report a concern or get information or advice anonymously (where permitted by law). - Contacting the Compliance Division through email, phone and fax.
-Our Compliance Division investigates known or suspected violations of company policies and applicable laws. - For employees, internal human resources reporting procedures. - Our Office of the Ombuds is a resource to support colleagues with information and guidance to help them resolve work related issues.
+Employees, suppliers and other third parties are able to report a concern or get information or advice anonymously (where permitted by law). - Contacting Pfizer Compliance through email, phone and fax.
+Pfizer Compliance investigates known or suspected violations of company policies and applicable laws. - For employees, internal human resources reporting procedures. - Our Office of the Ombuds is a resource to support colleagues with information and guidance to help them resolve work related issues.
 Pfizer's Ombuds is informal, independent, and neutral, and is not an advocate for any party, but an advocate for fair process.

-SA 8000 is an international certification standard that encourages organizations to develop, maintain and apply socially acceptable practices in the workplace.
+&lt;sup>3SA 8000 is an international certification standard that encourages organizations to develop, maintain and apply socially acceptable practices in the workplace.